Unitarity Cuts of Integrals with Doubled Propagators: Introduction

 \subsection{Direct Extraction of Integral Coefficients}

-We consider schematically an $n$-loop amplitude contribution which is denoted $\mc A^{n\text{-loop}}$.
+We consider schematically an $n$-loop amplitude contribution which is denoted $\mc A^{(L)}$.
 After reduction onto a basis of master integrals, the amplitude can be written

 where the $c_k$'s are rational functions of external invariants.
-We refer to \eqref{MASTEREQ} as the {\it master equation}.
+We refer to eq.~\eqref{MASTEREQ} as the {\it master equation}.
 For example, at one loop the integral basis is very simple and contains only boxes, triangles, bubbles and rational terms.
 The integral itself is calculated once and for all and therefore the problem of computing the amplitude reduces to determining the coefficients.

 The trick is to probe the loop integrand by applying generalized unitarity cuts on either side of the master equation.
 Originally, unitarity cuts were realized by replacing a set of propagators by Dirac delta functions restricting them to their mass shell.
-Recently, the framework of maximal unitarity at two \cite{Kosower:2011ty,CaronHuot:2012ab} and three \cite{Sogaard:2013fpa} loops has been developed as a continuation of the ideas of Britto, Cachazo, Feng \cite{Britto:2004nc} and Forde \cite{Forde:2007mi}.
-Maximal unitarity naturally deals with amplitude contributions whose factorization properties are accessible only away from the real slices of Minkowski space, for instance one-loop quadruple cuts and two-loop hepta-cuts of double boxes.
-Multidimensional complex contour integrals that compute multivariate residues provide the desired genelization of the localization property,
+The framework of maximal unitarity at two loops initiated by Kosower and Larsen \cite{Kosower:2011ty} naturally deals with amplitude contributions whose factorization properties are accessible only away from the real slices of Minkowski space, for example hepta-cuts of double boxes.
+Multidimensional complex contour integrals that compute multivariate residues provide the desired generalization of the localization property,